Concepts

 Rendering vs Tracing

-image = telescope.render(sources, values, source_type='parallel')
+ray_bundle = telescope.render(sources, values, source_type='parallel')

-image = telescope.trace(ray_origins, ray_directions, ray_values)
+ray_bundle, trajectory = telescope.trace(ray_origins, ray_directions, ray_values)

-• Visualizing the raw spot diagram
+• visualising the raw spot diagram

-• Computing custom statistics on ray distributions
+• computing custom statistics on ray distributions

-• Debugging optical alignment
+• debugging optical alignment